octo-technology/OpenTezos/docs/michelson/instructions.md

 The `UPDATE` instruction adds or removes an element in a map.

-It takes a key and an optional value as parameters.
+The `UPDATE` instruction expects a key, an optional value and a map on top of the stack.
+It consumes the key and the optional value and modifies the map accordingly.

 ```js
 > UPDATE / x : None : {} : S  =>  {} : S